 Results: We found this sample showed spoken language vocabulary delays (comprehension and production) relative to hearing peers, and room for improvement in rates of early diagnosis and intervention.
 These delays in vocabulary and early support services were predicted by an overlapping subset of hearing-, health-, and home-related variables.

-Conclusions: In a diverse sample of Deaf/Hard-of-Hearing children receiving early intervention, the variables which predict delays in vocabulary and early support services reflected both dimensions that are immutable, and those that clinicians and caretakers can potentially alter.
+Conclusions: In a diverse sample of Deaf/Hard-of-Hearing children receiving early intervention, we identify variables which predict delays in vocabulary and early support services, which reflected both dimensions that are immutable, and those that clinicians and caretakers can potentially alter.
 We provide a discussion on the implications for clinical practice.

 Introduction

-In the United States, 1-2 children are born with hearing loss, per 1,000 births (CDC, 2018).
-This translates to 114,000 Deaf or Hard of Hearing (DHH) children born in the U.S. per year (Martin, Hamilton, Osterman, & Driscoll, 2019).
-Of these 114,000, ~90% will be born to hearing parents (Mitchell & Karchmer, 2004), in a home where spoken language is likely the dominant communication method.
-Depending on the type and degree of hearing loss and whether the child uses amplification, spoken linguistic input will be partially or totally inaccessible.
-Some of these children will develop spoken language proficiency within the range of their hearing peers (Geers, Mitchell, Warner-Czyz, Wang, & Eisenberg, 2017; Verhaert, Willems, Van Kerschaver, & Desloovere, 2008), but many will face persistent spoken language deficits (Eisenberg, 2007; Luckner & Cooke, 2010; Moeller, Tomblin, Yoshinaga-Itano, Connor, & Jerger, 2007), which may later affect reading ability and academic achievement (Karchmer & Mitchell, 2003; Qi & Mitchell, 2012).
+In the United States, 1-2 children are born with hearing loss, per 1,000 births (CDC, 2018), of which ~90% will be born to hearing parents (Mitchell & Karchmer, 2004), in a home where spoken language is likely the dominant communication method.
+Depending on the type and degree of hearing loss, whether the child uses amplification, and whether there is any access to sign language, linguistic input may be partially or totally inaccessible.
+While some of these children will develop spoken language proficiency within the range of their hearing peers (Geers, Mitchell, Warner-Czyz, Wang, & Eisenberg, 2017; Verhaert, Willems, Van Kerschaver, & Desloovere, 2008), many will face persistent spoken language deficits (Eisenberg, 2007; Luckner & Cooke, 2010; Moeller, Tomblin, Yoshinaga-Itano, Connor, & Jerger, 2007), which may later affect reading ability and academic achievement (Karchmer & Mitchell, 2003; Qi & Mitchell, 2012).

-However, the Deaf/Hard-of-Hearing community is a highly variable population with highly variable outcomes (Pisoni, Kronenberger, Harris, & Moberly, 2018).
-Previous research indicates that gender (Ching et al., 2013; Kiese-Himmel & Ohlwein, 2002), additional disability (Ching et al., 2013; Verhaert et al., 2008; Yoshinaga-Itano, Sedey, Wiggin, & Chung, 2017), degree and configuration of hearing loss (Ching et al., 2013; de Diego-Lázaro, Restrepo, Sedey, & Yoshinaga-Itano, 2018; Vohr et al., 2011; Yoshinaga-Itano et al., 2017), amplification (Walker et al., 2015), communication (Geers et al., 2017), and early diagnosis/intervention (Yoshinaga-Itano et al., 2017; Yoshinaga-Itano, Sedey, Wiggin, & Mason, 2018) may influence language outcomes in DHH children.
-A brief literature review on the effect of these predictors on language skills in DHH children is provided in the Supplemental Materials (see table S1).
+Though the literature points towards spoken language delays and deficits for Deaf or Hard-of-Hearing (DHH) children, this is a highly variable population with highly variable language outcomes (Pisoni, Kronenberger, Harris, & Moberly, 2018).
+For instance, previous research indicates that gender (Ching et al., 2013; Kiese-Himmel & Ohlwein, 2002), additional disability (Ching et al., 2013; Verhaert et al., 2008; Yoshinaga-Itano, Sedey, Wiggin, & Chung, 2017), degree and configuration of hearing loss (Ching et al., 2013; de Diego-Lázaro, Restrepo, Sedey, & Yoshinaga-Itano, 2018; Vohr et al., 2011; Yoshinaga-Itano et al., 2017), amplification (Walker et al., 2015), communication (Geers et al., 2017), and early diagnosis/intervention (Yoshinaga-Itano et al., 2017; Yoshinaga-Itano, Sedey, Wiggin, & Mason, 2018) influence language outcomes in DHH children.
+Although many of these variables reflect immutable characteristics of the child, such as comorbid diagnoses or configuration of hearing loss, some represent opportunities for clinicians and policy makers to intervene and potentially improve language outcomes for DHH children.